 "I've always thought it's not only a remarkable story but…in thinking about a revival of it, it's particularly timely, maybe even more timely than it was when it was first written," Pepe said early in the rehearsal process.
 He said "the issues that it's dealing with in terms of art and commerce, and what's going on in Hollywood versus what's going on with the environment" make it ring true today.

+Think of the play as a fable of a tadpole who changes the water temperature in a tank of sharks.
 In the play, the tadpole is a temp secretary name Karen who threatens to snuff a Hollywood deal (a prison movie, no less) when she advocates a script by an East Coast writer whose subject is the future of the world.

 Karen was famously played by Madonna in 1988.
 (Frank Rich of The New York Times raved about her, while other critics scratched their heads.)
 Madonna raised the blood pressure of Ron Silver (who won a Best Actor Tony Award) as producer Charlie Fox and Joe Mantegna as studio head-of-production Bobby Gould.
 There was a middle-aged quality about the original Bobby and Charlie, who were on a deadline and seeking the "greenlighting" of that prison movie.
-This time around, Emmy Award winner Jeremy Piven (TV's "Entourage") is Bobby, and Tony Award nominee Raúl Esparza (Company) is Charlie.
+This time around, Emmy Award winner Jeremy Piven (TV's "Entourage") is Bobby, and Tony Award nominee Raúl Esparza ( Company) is Charlie.
 They both read younger than the original players — sexier, maybe.
 Elisabeth Moss, the poker-faced actress of TV's "The West Wing" and "Man Men," is Karen this time around.

 Pepe said he was attracted to "the chance to do this story with this fantastic younger group of actors, all of whom I've always admired, both their work onstage and their work on TV and film."